 What’s all this about zones?

-The event is divided into different themed zones with five engineers from that area, in each, such as the Cities Zone.
+The event is divided into different themed zones with six engineers from that area, in each, such as the Robotics Zone.

 Do I need any special software or equipment?